A phase inversion benchmark for multiscale multiphase flows: Model and numerical methods

 \section{Model and numerical methods}

-As is now well established, incompressible two-phase flows involving fluid-fluid interfaces and Newtonian fluids can be modeled by a single set of incompressible Navier-Stokes equations with phase-specific density and viscosity and possibly extra interfacial forces (\textit{e.g.} the capillary force), together with the transport equation of the phase function $C$.
-The resulting model takes implicitly into account the mass and momentum jump relations at the interface \cite{Delhaye} \cite{Scardovelli}, whereas the continuity of the fluid-fluid and fluid-solid interfaces are taken into account by the $C$ equation.
-The entire set of equations reads:
+As is now well established, incompressible two-phase flows involving fluid-fluid interfaces and Newtonian fluids can be modeled by a single set of incompressible Navier-Stokes equations with phase-specific densities and viscosities and capillary forces, together with the transport equation of the phase function $C$.
+The resulting model takes implicitly into account the mass and momentum jump relations at the interface \cite{Delhaye,Scardovelli}, whereas the continuity of the fluid-fluid and fluid-solid interfaces is taken into account by the $C$ equation.
+The entire set of equations reads

-where $p$ is the pressure, ${\bf F}_{st}$ is the interfacial force per unit volume and $\rho$ and $\mu$ are the local density and viscosity of the two-phase medium, respectively.